sn22026/translate_fasta/README.md

-# translate_fasta
+# FASTQ to Translated ORF Pipeline
+A bioinformatics pipeline for processing fragmented FASTQ sequencing data into translated amino acid sequences, ready for downstream multiple sequence alignment and phylogenetic analysis.
+Built as part of an MSc Bioinformatics project.
+The pipeline converts and concatenates raw sequencing reads, identifies the longest open reading frame (ORF) in each assembly, and translates it to an amino acid sequence for use in phylogenetic workflows.

+What this pipeline does

-## Converts fragmented FASTQ files into concatenated FASTA files, then translates them.
+Converts FASTQ files to FASTA format
-This project was built to assimilate fragmented FASTQ samples into FASTA files in Git Bash, then the output was moved to python to translate the longest ORF found in a FASTA file in order to prepare it for multiple sequence alignment.

-This project can:
+Concatenates fragmented FASTA files into a single file Identifies the longest ORF in the concatenated sequence Translates the ORF to an amino acid sequence
+Outputs the resulting amino acid sequence for downstream analysis

+Requirements

+Git Bash
+Python 3.x
+Biopython (pip install biopython)

+Usage
-1. Convert FASTQ files to FASTA files
+# Step 1: Convert and concatenate FASTQ files
-2. Concatenate fragmented FASTA files
-3. Identify the longest ORF
+bash fastq_to_fasta.sh
+bash concatenate.sh

-4. Translate the longest ORF
+# Step 2: Translate the longest ORF
-5. Output the resulting amino acid sequence
+python assessment_biopython.py allfiles.fasta
+Output will be written to translated.fas.

 Repository structure:
 - fastq_to_fasta.sh: shell converting FASTQ files to FASTA files